Sheldrickite

 Sheldrickite is a sodium calcium carbonate fluoride mineral, named in honor of George M. Sheldrick, former Professor of Crystallography at the University of Göttingen in Germany.
-Sheldrick is the creator of SHELLX computer program widely used for the analysis of crystal structures.
+Sheldrick is the creator of SHELX computer program widely used for the analysis of crystal structures.
 Determination of the structure of this mineral required the software's capability of handling twinned crystals.

 Occurrence

 Sheldrickite is a rare mineral found in Mont Saint-Hilaire, Canada.
 Mont Saint-Hilaire is an alkaline intrusive complex and one of the ten Monteregian Hills.
 A series of plutons is aligned along the St. Lawrence Valley for almost 150 km eastward from Oka to Megantic.
 Sheldrickite is closely associated with shortite (Na2Ca2(CO3)), with the crystals being found in a cavity between shortite crystals.
 Sheldrickite also occurs as flakes in thin seams between crystals of shortite.
 Sheldrickite is thought to be formed in a late-stage hydrothermal infilling.
 The associated species of Sheldrickite include pectolite, microcline, arfvedsonite, aegirine, polylithionite, calcite, fluorite and minor molybdenite, leucosphenite, thenardite, thermonatrite, sphalerite, galena, schairerite and kogarkoite.